 Glyphosate Exposure: Genetics and the Impact on Our Health

-Glyphosate is the most heavily used herbicide globally, and measurable residues appear in food, water, and even human urine samples.
-Its effects extend beyond direct toxicity — it disrupts gut microbiome composition and affects the shikimate pathway in gut bacteria.
+Glyphosate is the most heavily used herbicide globally, and researchers find it in many foods, water, and even human urine samples.
+Glyphosate disrupts the gut microbiome composition and affects the shikimate pathway in gut bacteria.
 For people with CYP1A1 genetic variants, research in agricultural workers shows a stronger association between glyphosate exposure and reduced acetylcholinesterase levels, a marker of liver stress.

 BPA and BPS: How Your Genes Influence Bisphenol Detoxification

-BPA and its common substitute BPS act as estrogen mimics in the body, and their clearance depends directly on the UGT and SULT conjugation enzymes covered in the Phase II detox hub.
-Reduced activity in these enzymes — whether from genetic variants or enzyme inhibition — results in higher internal bisphenol levels from the same exposure.
+BPA and its common substitutes, BPS and BPF, act as estrogen mimics in the body, and their clearance depends directly on the UGT and SULT conjugation enzymes covered in the Phase II detox hub.
+Reduced activity in these enzymes, whether from genetic variants or enzyme inhibition, results in higher bisphenol levels from the same exposure.

 Phthalates: Genes, Diet, and Detoxification Pathways

-Phthalates are used to make plastics flexible and are present in food packaging, fragrances, cosmetics, vinyl flooring, and medical tubing, making them nearly impossible to avoid entirely.
+Phthalates are used to make plastics flexible and are present in food packaging, fragrances, cosmetics, vinyl flooring, and medical tubing, making them nearly impossible to avoid.
 They act as endocrine disruptors, interfering with sex hormone signaling, and their metabolism involves CYP and UGT enzymes.
-Genetic variants in key detox pathways influence individual body burden from the same level of exposure.
+Genetic variants in key detox pathways influence how much phthalates are likely to affect you at low levels.

 Microplastics Research Roundup